 Your written description of the camping gear or RV can affect how quickly the item is sold.
 Here are some tips to help you sell fast:

 - The Unknown – Try to discover as much as possible about the item in question.
-If you don’t know if something works on your piece of gear or RV, test it so that you can inform the customer.
+If you don’t know if something works on your piece of gear or teardrop, test it so that you can inform the customer.

 - Detail – Don’t bury the buyer in details.
 Make bullet points and list the important facts.